adamrangwala/population-density-mapping/README.md

-**Population Density Mapping is a Streamlit webapp and Python package to create beautiful maps from OpenStreetMap data**
+**Population Density Mapping is a Streamlit webapp and Python package to create beautiful population density maps from the WorldPop dataset.**

 ---
 <h3 align="center">